lorenzetti-hep/lorenzetti/README.md

 ```
 reco_trf.py -i Zee.ESD.root -o Zee.AOD.root
 ```

+A set of examples files for each step can be found at the ```examples/datadaset``` folder.
+These small examples are for single electrons.
 ### Customizing the generation and full reconstruction chain

 There is several options on Lorenzetti framework.
 For this customization, there are flags to be used within each command step.